The Ultimate Guide To Small Business Health Insurance

 - Tax ID

 Whether you pass along your information to a broker or head to the SHOP site or online sites, now you’re ready to actually start making purchasing decisions.
-Decide if you want to choose the broker approach or head out on your own.
+Decide if you want to contact a broker or venture out on your own.
 (If you decide to outsource to a Professional Employer Organization, they will take it from here!)

 There are a few things to consider when evaluating providers: